HenryDeGrasse/MusicNoteGame/README.md

 Check for pulseaudio or pipewire conflicts (common on Artix).
 Restart ALSA: sudo alsa force-reload  # Artix/Arch

 Ensure speakers are connected and not muted.
+If noise persists, try a different ALSA device (e.g., hw:0,0 instead of default in code).

 Linux: ALSA errors:Ensure alsa-lib (Artix/Arch) or libasound2-dev (Ubuntu/Debian) or alsa-lib-devel (Fedora) is installed.Verify ALSA device availability:
 aplay -l